 2. Where does the artist name go?

-In the traditional music video lower third, this would go first.
+In the traditional music video lower third order, the artist name would be the first item listed.

 Today, you'll find that most video post titles keep that order intact — as on YouTube and Vevo.